nisheed2440/word_search.dart/README.md

   // Create a list of words to be jumbled into a puzzle final List<String> wl = ['hello', 'world', 'foo', 'bar', 'baz', 'dart'];

-  // Create the puzzle sessting object final WSSettings ws = WSSettings(
+  // Create the puzzle settings object final WSSettings ws = WSSettings(
     width: 10,
     height: 10,